joelwk/chanscope-knowledge-agents/README.md

   - Authentication and rate limiting for production use
   - Persistent task tracking with detailed status reporting
   - Automatic cleanup of old results with history preservation
+  - Background processing with `use_background` parameter
+  - Custom task IDs for integration with external systems

 For greater technical details and examples, refer to the [knowledge-agents](https://github.com/joelwk/knowledge-agents) repository.